-I love it so much I bought a bunch to sell-

 - Not so thin in foams up like spit,

 - Not so thick ya can’t get an even stroke,

 - Long enough wet edge for minimal brush marks (how porous of chalk paint used makes a difference),

 No more searching for the right topcoat to use on my painted furniture.
 GF Flat is the only product I buy now.
 It meets everything on my wish list, just sayin’.

 Available in Jackson MI inside Windy Hill Market – 217 N. Jackson Street DOWNTOWN Jackson next door to Pedal & Tour.

 Stories About Other Brands I’ve Tried

-My experience with over-the-counter brands was very hopeful to start but turned into disappointment over time.
-Min-wax Polycrylic only comes in satin but even so, its wet edge over chalk paint is super short, meaning significant stroke marks were left behind.
+My experience with over-the-counter brands very hopeful to start turned into disappointment over time.
+Min-wax Polycrylic only comes in satin but even so, its wet edge over chalk paint is super short, meaning significant stroke marks are left behind.

 I wish I had a picture of the horrifying white foam that looked the spit that developed in the corners.
 The brush movement in corners and edges caused the product to foam up like meringue.
 I got rid of most of it but some remained looking like spit after it dried.
 The only thing that saved me was having a black piece and using a black marker to cover the white spit.
 Ug, never again.

 A friend recommended Gator Hide by Dixie Belle but before I could try it, she recanted the advise.
 It is a terrific product for durability, but it applies thick and hard to work with, thick and thin areas.
-I’ve also used Country Chalk Defender of which I have nothing bad to say except it is difficult to locate for purchase.
+I’ve also tried Country Chalk Defender and I like it but t it is difficult to locate for purchase.